Best practices to scale large experiences

 To take advantage of simulcast layers, the call must be happening over an SFU connection.
 To test over SFU in development, use the

 setNetworkTopology() method.
 This is only for testing.
-In production, once a fifth participant joins a call — or if recording, transcription, or a live stream is started — an SFU connection will be automatically established.
+In production, once a third participant joins a call — or if recording, transcription, or a live stream is started — an SFU connection will be automatically established.

-Once a fifth participant joins a Daily call — or if recording, transcription, or a live stream is started — instead of direct peer-to-peer (P2P) connections, tracks are first sent to a Selective Forwarding Unit (SFU).
+Once a third participant joins a Daily call — or if recording, transcription, or a live stream is started — instead of direct peer-to-peer (P2P) connections, tracks are first sent to a Selective Forwarding Unit (SFU).
 From there, the SFU processes, re-encrypts, and routes media tracks to participants, allowing tracks to be "selectively" forwarded.

 With WebRTC simulcast, instead of sending a single track to the SFU, a publishing participant’s web client sends the same source track at a few different resolutions, bitrates, and frame rates.
 Each of these groups of settings is known as a simulcast layer.